Matthlas/DL4LUS_Masterthesis/README.md

 ### Notebooks:
-Since the Maastricht data has not been published as of writing this all Output cells in the Notebooks have been cleared due to data privacy reasons.
+Since the Maastricht data has not been published as of writing this some output cells in the Notebooks have been cleared due to data privacy reasons.
 * `clinical_data_analysis.ipynb`: Notebook analyzing the clinical variables of the Maastricht data set.
 * `manual_severity_analysis.ipynb`: Notebook analyzing the manual severity scores assigned by medical experts to the Maastricht data set videos.
 * `predictions_across_models_analysis.ipynb`: Notebook evaluating the VGG16 models on the Maastricht data set.
 Assumes that the Notebooks in the `02_covEcho` and `03_Roy_segmentation` folders have been run to produce the predictions of the covEcho and the segmentation model.